Sustainability is integral to modern farming. It is at the center of a farmer’s daily work and drives improvement efforts on the farm.

 Social Hotspot Assessment: qualitative assessment, which aims to understand how central social hotspots (i.e., issues) tied to the farm’s practices and related actors within the cultivation system boundary affect the UN Sustainable Development Goals (SDGs).
 Key findings are formulated for relevant SDG and its targets and are subsequently converted into a risk scale to highlight critical focus topics and serve for recommendation.

 An Eco-Efficiency Portfolio of crop production practices is compared by plotting economic and environmental AgBalance® study results against each other.
 The relative comparison of the practices’ environmental and economic performance helps to detect potential improvements and supports decision making for sustainable farming.

-Take a look at one concrete examples of our Sustainability Assessments initiatives
+Take a look at one concrete example of our Sustainability Assessments

 UK fungicide trials on winter wheat demonstrate improvement to nitrogen utilization